 Promising review: "My daughter and I learning how to play the guitar together.
 Even if we don't become rock stars the quality time we are spending together is all the justification I needed to make the purchase.
 The strings are perfect for her little fingers." —JSpriggins

-Get it from Amazon for $79 (available in five colors).
+Get it from Amazon for $89 (available in six colors).

 5. A Plus Plus Big construction building set packed with 15 "shapes" to construct the featured animal or anything minds can imagine and little hands can, well, handle.
 A big bonus to this gift?
 All the sets work together!